-J. Gregory Crofford, PhD (University of Manchester/Nazarene Theological College) Senior Lecturer and PhD (Religion) Coordinator, Department of Religion, Africa Nazarene University.
+J. Gregory Crofford, PhD (University of Manchester/Nazarene Theological College), Dean and PhD (Religion) Coordinator, School of Religion and Christian Ministry, Africa Nazarene University

 ‘Streams of Mercy: Prevenient Grace in the Theology of John and Charles Wesley,’ 2008; Dr Herbert McGonigle, supervisor